spinnaker/spinnaker.io/content/en/docs/v1.19/reference/halyard/secrets/gcs-secrets.md

 ---
-layout: single
 title: "Secrets in GCS"
-sidebar:
-  nav: reference
+linkTitle: "Secrets in GCS"
+weight:
+description: >
+  This document describes how to set up Spinnaker secrets in a GCS bucket.
 ---

 This document describes how to set up Spinnaker secrets in a GCS bucket.
 This example uses a bucket (`mybucket`) to store GitHub credentials and a kubeconfig file.